 In a perfect world, everyone would have the cash necessary to self-finance important purchases, and debt would be a thing of the past.
 Unfortunately, we live in the real world, where borrowing is often a necessary part of everyday financial life.

-Indeed, with bad credit, it can be easy to fall into the trap of taking the first loan for which you’re approved.
-But the truth is the best personal loans for those with bad credit combine flexible credit requirements with reasonable loan terms, rather than simply dropping a big pile of fees into your lap.
+Indeed, with a low credit score, it can be easy to fall into the trap of taking the first loan for which you’re approved.
+But the truth is personal loans for those with low credit scores combine flexible credit requirements with reasonable loan terms, rather than simply dropping a big pile of fees into your lap.
 To really understand the cost of what you’re borrowing, however, you need to understand all the factors that contribute to the cost.

 The Interest Rate is Only the Start